Key Takeaways

 Prioritization depends on the respective activity profile.
 Someone trading heavily on Solana prioritizes differently than someone focused on Ethereum DeFi.

-Step 3: Transaction Flow Check
+Step 3: Filter the Transaction Flow

 Typical patterns: